tjyderrien/spp-extended-theory/README.md

 ## Note to Windows users

-The code should work with Windows:
+The code works with Windows:
 * Install Anaconda (Python) for Windows (during install: no need for the symbolic linking compatibility).
 * Download the present repository,
 * Open/Edit the .py files and enjoy.

+Most of routines were not tested with Windows, so feel free to address any problem to <derrien@fzu.cz.>

 # How to use ?